DannyYTL/ENGG1340-GP/README.md

 Winning condition: if all non-mine elements of the game board have been executed and all mines are flagged Losing condition: if one mine is being evacuated, you lose!

+Here is the youtube line for the video we make:             https://youtu.be/6PWCfxH__Ys

 Hope you enjoy our game, have fun !!!